Scam alert! Be careful when looking for accommodation online

 Don’t be a victim of this scam!
 Always inspect the property before agreeing to move in.
 Don’t ever send identity documents and don’t transfer money to anyone if you haven’t seen the property for yourself.

 The contract must be written, printed and signed by both parties (i.e. the landlord or agent and you, the tenant/s).
 If you’re not using the standard agreement, your contract must include at least the following:

-When you’ve found somewhere you’re happy to rent you should be given a written agreement or contract.
-We recommend that you use the standard residential agreement from the NSW Department of Fair Trading.
+We recommend that you use the standard residential tenancy agreement from the NSW Department of Fair Trading.